chillu/silverstripe-recaptcha/README.md

 Provides a FormField which allows form to validate for non-bot submissions using Google's [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) service.

-In order to use Google's new [Invisible reCAPTCHA](https://developers.google.com/recaptcha/docs/invisible) service, please use the [undefinedoffset/silverstripe-nocaptcha](https://github.com/UndefinedOffset/silverstripe-nocaptcha) module.

 ## Requirements

  * SilverStripe Framework 4.0 or newer